 In sales, our job is to make things unequal.
 Your prospect is currently using your competitor as their main supplier for their needs.
-You want to change that, eventually, you will ask your prospect to change.
+If you want to change that, eventually, then you will ask your prospect to change.

 How is this going so far for you?
 Is your approach still working?

-Being out there every day in the field or on the phone you must have noticed a change in the customer reactions to your questioning and to your approach.
+Being out there every day in the field or on the phone, you must have noticed a change in the customer’s reactions to your questioning and to your approach.
 Are your prospects still as receptive to talk about change as a few years ago?
-Do you feel, at times it is more difficult to engage the customer to talk about their issues and what keeps them up at night?
+Do you feel, at times, it is more difficult to engage the customer to talk about their issues and what keeps them up at night?
 Have you experienced it is more challenging in general to get proper appointments with influencers and decision-makers?

-Have a good look into that mirror.
+Have a good look in that mirror.
 What does the mirror see in you?
 What needs to change to get your prospect’s attention?

 You need to sell with the buyer’s perspective.
 Their success is your success.
 A sales transformation is needed and it starts with you.

 Share this post if you think it is useful for others in your network to read.